1 Did you know that 90 percent of all small businesses fail in the first year… and 80 percent of the survivors close their doors in the next five? And 80 percent of those never see year 10?

 # 6 An illegal pyramid scheme is a money-making scam where the people at the bottom put money in, but the value doesn’t flow back down to them.

 My Take: Most people are taught to get good grades, go to college and get a job with a big corporation (or the government) with great benefits.
-We all know that is a formula for failure in life.
+We all know how that is working out for most people in today’s world.
 Specialized knowledge is what you really want if you want to make it big in life.
 You must do that through a college or university for certain professions, but it isn’t necessary for every profession.
 Developing your specialized knowledge in MLM can make you very wealthy.
 To succeed in MLM, you need to get an education.
-I like to call it MLM School.
+I like to call it MLM University.

 # 8 Today it takes two incomes for us to achieve the standard of living our parents had with one paycheck.
 And that’s a stretch.

-My Take: Surviving in today’s world is very difficult.
+My Take: Surviving financially in today’s world is very difficult.
 Taxes and inflation are at record highs and most families need two incomes just to live a modest lifestyle.
 I think this will continue to get worse in the years to come.
-Most people need a Plan B, good tax advantages, and a vehicle that gives them unlimited opportunity.
+Most people need a Plan B, good tax advantages, and a vehicle that gives them an unlimited opportunity.
+Network marketing offers these things.

 # 9 Most small business entrepreneurs don’t own their own businesses – they own their own jobs!